 According to the FIFO (First In, First Out) method, items that are first added to inventory have to be removed or sold first, while items that last entered the warehouse will be sold later.
-This is the most common method used for inventory valuation.
-The FIFO method is based on the assumption that the cost of older inventory is assigned to cost of goods sold and that of newer inventory is assigned to ending inventory.
+This is the most common method that companies use for inventory valuation.
+The FIFO method assumes that older inventory is cost of sales and newer inventory is ending inventory.
 The actual flow of inventory may not exactly match the first-in, first-out pattern.

 LIFO (Last In, First Out) is the opposite of the FIFO method.
-According to LIFO method, the last items purchased or produced must be sold first, while the first items that arrive in the inventory will be sold later on.
+According to LIFO method, the last items we purchase or produce we should sell it first, while the first items that arrive in the inventory we will sell it later on.
 Under this method, the cost of the most recent products purchased (or produced) are the first to be expensed as cost of goods sold (COGS)—which means the lower cost of older products will be reported as inventory.

 Secondly, the LIFO method also does not represent the current level of inventory costs.
 When using this method, you’re unable to figure out the relevant value or the actual state of your inventory.
 In the end, this reduces the quality of the financial statements themselves.
-Lastly, this method is often used to manipulate taxes.
+Lastly, some companies often use this method to manipulate taxes.

 The FEFO method is a method in which goods with the nearest expiration period must be removed or sold first, regardless of whether the goods entered the warehouse first or later.
-The FEFO method is commonly applied by food retailers and pharmacies.
-Usually, the product with the near-expired products will be placed in the front racks or easily accessible places so that they can be taken immediately by customers.
-Products with longer shelf life will usually be stored in the warehouse first.
+The companies that commonly use the FEFO method are food retailers and pharmacies.
+The inventory employee usually arranges the product near the front racks or easily accessible spots so customers can take it promptly.
+The company will usually store products with longer shelf life in the warehouse first.

 The Weighted-Average Cost method is the midpoint or a combination of the FIFO and LIFO methods.
 According to this method, the cost of goods available for sale is divided by the number of units available for sale and is commonly used when inventory items are so melded or identical to each other that it is impossible to assign specific costs to single units.

 A significant advantage of using the weighted average cost method that it is the simplest way to track inventory expense.
-You can store inventory stock without the need to designate which batch it belongs to and you don’t need to trace the original cost before pricing items, simply marking up the average price of the stock units instead of tracking the initial cost.
+You can just mark up the average price of the stock units instead of tracking the initial cost.

 An issue with the weighted average cost method is when your inventory prices vary widely, where you may not recover the costs of the more expensive units and may even suffering a loss with your sales price.
 The idea behind the method is that you will make up any loss when you sell the less expensive items.
-If that doesn’t happen, however, you may end up discontinuing the item, never recovering the losses sustained when selling the pricey units.
+If that doesn’t happen, you may end up discontinuing the item and never recouping your losses.

 Automated Inventory Valuation

 Calculating stock values requires precision.
-Because miscalculations can cause harm to your business, we recommend that you use EQUIP inventory management system that allows you to automatically perform valuation.
-This fully-integrated software enables you to carry out periodic and perpetual inventory valuation using different methods including FIFO, FEFO, and Average Cost with a high degree of accuracy.
+Because miscalculations can cause harm to your business, we recommend that you use the inventory management system that allows you to automatically perform valuation.
+This fully integrated software allows you to accurately value periodic inventory system inventory using FIFO, FEFO, and Average Cost methods.